To Donate click here

 Willy has served as Communications Lead since 2013 and is a member of the Financial Strategy Group.
 He was Chair of the Charity between 2016 and 2021.

-When COVID lockdown was eased he lead restoration of Volunteer services and recruitment for the Charity.
+When COVID lockdown was eased he lead the restoration of Volunteer services and recruitment for the Charity.

 After retiring from a career as a senior manager in the textile, transport and IT industries, Willy spent 2 years as a Non-exec Director of the George Elliot Hospital.